sjain882/AutoHotKey-Scripts/README.md

 # AHK v2

+### `Multi Monitor Numpad.ahk`

+- Use `WIN + Numpad 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).

+- Works consistently even when monitor indexes are messed up, by looping through working areas to find the right monitor.

+- Full credits to `stefano` who wrote the script entirely in the AHK Discord [here](https://discord.com/channels/115993023636176902/1296424288265572405/1296439733047791638), as a correction to archived script.

 ### `MonitorWindowNumpad - Home Dell MSI Dell AOC.ahk` (unused)

 - Use `WIN + Num 1/2/3/5` (Arrow keys / WASD formation) to send currently active window to relevant monitor (which are arranged just like WASD irl).